calummoore/blog-product/content/products/snapreport/index.md

 Thursday 13 June 2019: 🌦 14° -  Light rain showers and a moderate breeze

 Not surprisingly, I didn't get even close to everything done.
 In fact, I'm still working my way through the 2nd task!
-I remain positive, as that 2nd task is a monster (and should really have been split out into seperate tasks)!
+I remain positive, as that 2nd task is a monster (and should really have been split out into seperate tasks) - it's going to be a late night tonight!

   - [ ] Build the component editor (UI and Firebase)
   - [ ] Create the DATA wrapper service (that will be used to deploy)